 When The Body Stops Trying So Hard

-We made a lot of good memories on those trails together.
+We made a lot of good memories out there.

 Something I remember especially is the feeling afterwards.